-Corporate segmented earnings increased by \$112 million for the three months ended June 30, 2018 compared to the same period in 2017.
-For the six months ended June 30, 2018, Corporate segmented loss decreased by \$64 million compared to the same period in 2017.
+Corporate segmented losses increased by \$39 million and decreased by \$25 million for the three and nine months ended September 30, 2018 compared to the same periods in 2017.
 These results included the following specific items that have been excluded from comparable EBIT:

-- foreign exchange gains and losses on a peso-denominated inter-affiliate loan to the Sur de Texas project for our proportionate share of the affiliate's project financing.
-There are corresponding foreign exchange losses and gains included in Interest income and other on the inter-affiliate loan receivable which fully offset these amounts - in 2017, pre-tax integration and acquisition costs associated with the acquisition of Columbia.
+- foreign exchange losses and gains on a peso-denominated inter-affiliate loan to the Sur de Texas project for our proportionate share of the affiliate's project financing.
+There are corresponding foreign exchange gains and losses included in Interest income and other on the inter-affiliate loan receivable which fully offset these amounts - in 2017, integration-related costs associated with the acquisition of Columbia.